wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 1. The settings panel.
 2. The player closed with a black skin.
 3. The player opened with a green skin.
+4. The edit properties button available in the post editor toolbar.
+5. The properties window in the post editor.

 == How it works: ==